Ayush-Bhatnagar/Network-Troubleshooting-Framework-using-MINT-and-P4-in-SDN/README.md

 ```

 10. Interact with the debug.py application to query required network statistics like queuing delay, packet route, total switching delay etc.

+## Minimum System Requirements
+1. Operating system - Any OS like Windows, Ubuntu
+2. A hypervisor like virtual box for running the VM.
+3. Disk space of 8-10 GB
+4. Ram - atleast 4 GB
+3.